gsm1011/hadoop.admin/manuscript/chapter5.md

-write edit logs and filesystem image into two locations, one is on the local directory for the NameNode machine and the other is on the SecondaryNameNode machine, these directories are specified with the HDFS property dfs.name.dir.
+write edit logs and filesystem image into two locations, one is on the local directory for the NameNode machine and the other is on the SecondaryNameNode machine, these directories are specified with the HDFS property `dfs.name.dir`.
 We can use the following steps to configure this:

 Log into master1 with command: